vagechirkov/FARM-GLOBE/README.md

 FARM-GLOBE may not be the best choice for those looking to create simple online behavioral experiments, as it requires some basic knowledge of web development to implement.

+### 📜Documentation
+You can find the documentation for FARM-GLOBE  in the [wiki](https://github.com/vagechirkov/FARM-GLOBE/wiki) section of this repository.

 ### 🏗️ Development roadmap

 * Create a basic implementation of FARM-GLOBE